North Park Coffee Shop Blames City Construction Project for Slow Business

 As small businesses across San Diego work to recover from the pandemic, one coffee shop in North Park is blaming city construction projects for putting them on the brink of closing.

-The owners of Deja Blue Lounge on University Avenue, Mariana Covarrubias and Vannak Seang, told NBC 7 construction over the last six months has gutted their sales.
+The owners of Deja Brew Lounge on University Avenue, Mariana Covarrubias and Vannak Seang, told NBC 7 that construction over the last six months has gutted their sales.

 Covarrubias and Seang said the pandemic and a months-long construction project have taken more than half of their business.
 The city's goal was to make the street safer, more walkable and easier for cars and pedestrians to co-exist.
 Improvements included pedestrian crossings and raised medians, for example.